chpc-tech-eval/scc/tutorial4/README.md

   when: not openmpi_installed.stat.exists
 ```

 The `install_hpl` role defines the tasks to automate the downloading, configuring and compiling HPL.
+This YAML file makes all the necessary changes to the makefile.
 The `main.yml` file in the `tasks` directory should look like the following:

 ```
 # roles/install_hpl/tasks/main.yml